 This was a fantastic tour, but an extremely demanding one.
-Every day was crammed with seeing fantastic sights or travelling to or from them.
+Every day was crammed with seeing fantastic sights or traveling to or from them.
 Therefore, there was no time to relax or even shop, apart from the 3 upmarket stores chosen by GRJ!
 We stayed in 10 different hotels, all of which were of a very high standard.
 Our group of 31 got on so well, very supportive and caring for those of us who had 'the runs'

 lots of wonderful places to see and learn about and a lovely group of people